+Just like other National Parks, Joshua Tree has a Junior Ranger program.
 Stop at any of the visitor centers to pick up your Junior Ranger booklet, badge and passport stamp.
 We stamp our National Parks Journal, which I highly recommend getting if you plan on visiting more than one park!
 The Junior Ranger booklet is filled with lots of facts about the park you are visiting along with some age-appropriate activities, making it an awesome learning experience.

 Where to eat near Joshua Tree National Park with kids

-So the towns of Twentynine Palms and Joshua Tree aren’t very exciting, so don’t come here expecting some great dining options.
+If you’re looking for restaurants near Joshua Tree National Park, you aren’t going to find many great options.
+The towns of Twentynine Palms and Joshua Tree aren’t very exciting, so don’t come here expecting some great dining options.
 They’re both pretty dull and Twentynine Palms, where we stayed, is the more happening of the two!